Predicting Geometric Errors and Failures in Additive Manufacturing: Introduction

 \section{Introduction}

-The process of manufacturing a product using Additive Manufacturing (AM) is a complex one that begins with the expression of design intent and functionality by creating a CAD model and ends with the actual fabricated part \cite{Livesu2017,TOFAIL2018}.
-Due to different factors, such as the technical specifications of AM technologies, the materials used, original CAD model design characteristics, meshing and slicing algorithms, the final fabricated parts may vary, sometimes significantly, from the original CAD models \cite{NGO2018}.
-Also, fabricated parts often suffer from issues and part specific problems that affect the robustness, functionality and cost effectiveness of the manufacturing process.
-Given this, there is a definite need for quality assurance processes in additive manufacturing \cite{Kim2018}.
+Manufacturing a product using Additive Manufacturing (AM) is a complex process that begins with the expression of design intent \citep{Kyratzi2020} and functionality by creating a CAD model and ends with the actual fabricated part \citep{Livesu2017}.
+Owing to several factors, such as the technical specifications of AM technologies, materials used, original CAD model design characteristics, meshing and slicing algorithms, the final fabricated parts may vary, sometimes significantly, from the original CAD models \citep{NGO2018}.
+In addition, fabricated parts often suffer from issues and part specific problems that affect the robustness, functionality and cost effectiveness of the manufacturing process.
+Therefore, there is a definite need for quality assurance processes in additive manufacturing \citep{Kim2018}.

+In this study, we introduce the framework illustrated in Figure \ref{fig:workflow} for predicting printing failures and errors for quality assurance in AM processes.
+The input to the workflow consists of (i) the initial 3D CAD model which is to be manufactured, (ii) the additive manufacturing technology parameters and (iii) the application domain which are highlighted in red in Figure \ref{fig:workflow}.

+The information extracted from the CAD model is used by the "error prediction ANN" of Figure \ref{fig:workflow} for predicting the dimensional deviations of the manufactured object (on a specific AM technology), per vertex, and per part.
+The input to the ANN is per vertex information extracted from the mesh of the model to be manufactured and the output is the estimation of the average per vertex error for the fabricated object.
+The ANN is trained offline using a high-accuracy training set derived using a reconstruction method of the manufactured object to establish the ground truth for error estimation.